atoum/visibility-extension/README.md

 Doing this, we would generate a `\mock\mockedFoo` class from the `\foo` class with a looser visiblity on the `bar` method.
 This will allow us to bypass some limitation:

-* This will generate a new mock class so the visibility override will always apply, even if the `\foo` class was already mocked;
+* This will generate a new mock class so the visibility override will always apply, even if the `\foo` class was already mocked,
 * We can "revert" this operation by treating this mock class as a one-shot mock and forget it right after the test.
 This will still require that we don't reuse the same name for future mocks.